NFL reduces testing for asymptomatic vaccinated players

 “If guys make it back, that’s great,” said coach Kevin Stefanski, who also is sidelined after testing positive.
 “If they don’t, we’ll be just fine.”

-Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list on Saturday, clearing the way for him to play in game Monday night against Minnesota.
+Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list on Saturday, clearing the way for him to play in Monday night’s game against Minnesota.

-Goldman was placed on the list on Tuesday.
-The Bears had 12 players on it after activating him, including receiver Allen Robinson and safety Eddie Jackson.
+The Dallas Cowboys placed defensive tackles Trysten Hill and Osa Odighizuwa on the list.